-The Group does not believe the moratorium on hydraulic fracturing impacts the carrying value of the asset.
-The inquiry has concluded its work with the publication of a Final Report in March 2018 and we now await the Northern Territory government's decision, which is expected shortly.
-The joint venture remains fully committed to the project.
-The work programme, the Final Report of the inquiry and the announcements during 2017 and 2018 as outlined in the Management's Discussion & Analysis document for the year ended 31 December 2017, provide sufficient evidence to support the carrying value of the asset.
+The Group does not believe the delay brought about by the moratorium on hydraulic fracturing has impacted the carrying value of the asset.
+The inquiry concluded its work with the publication of a Final Report in March 2018 and was followed by the Northern Territory government's decision to lift the moratorium in April 2018.
+Work has commenced at some well sites, including water bore drilling and water monitoring, with drilling targeted to commence in June 2019.
+The work programme and the announcements during 2018 and 2019 as outlined in the Management's Discussion & Analysis document for the year ended 31 December 2018, provide sufficient evidence to support the carrying value of the asset.